Skip to content

 Are there any exceptions that can be thrown?

-If you choose to write tests, always consider the worst case, don’t just test with known-good parameters for a correct result, but also consider testing what happens if you give the “worst” parameters possible, only then can you be sure that your test is actually useful.
+If you choose to write tests, always consider the worst case.
+Don’t just test with known-good parameters for a correct result, but also consider testing to see what happens with the “worst” parameters possible.
+Only then can you be sure that your test is actually useful.

 The tools mentioned above are only there to reduce the workload of the reviewer.
 There is no need for a human to validate something if the computer already knows that there is a problem or that a format mismatch will cause an enormous diff.
-On the other hand, even if all the computerized tests pass still won’t mean that the code is working properly.
+On the other hand, even if all the computerised tests pass, it doesn't mean that the code is working properly.
 Therefore, the final human validation remains as important as before.

 Planning the usecase